If one of your New Year’s resolutions is to sound like an economist, please remember our yearly econlife Top Ten:

 - Explain high prices with, “It’s the law of supply.”

 - Preface a position with, “on the one hand…but on the other…”

-- Justify your Thai T-shirt, Japanese camera, and Sumatran coffee beans by repeating, “comparative advantage, comparative advantage…”
+- Justify your Japanese toilet, Sumatran coffee beans, and South Korean washing machine by repeating, “comparative advantage, comparative advantage…”

 - When asked, “How are we doing?” start by citing the GDP, CPI, and S&P. And know that there is so much more to look at.

-- Know that the size of the pie has nothing to do with food.
+- Recognize that the size of the pie has nothing to do with food.

 Also, several years ago, I received this sound-like-an-economist suggestion from Kevin Denny (Thank you!).